Bank robbery suspect caught on camera wearing Tabasco shirt

 Photo Gallery

-AURORA, Colo. — Aurora Police and the FBI Rocky Mountain Safe Streets Task Force need your help to identify a bank robbery suspect.
+AURORA, Colo. — Police and the FBI Rocky Mountain Safe Streets Task Force need help identifying a bank robbery suspect.

-They released surveillance pictures that clearly show the suspect wearing a red shirt with a Tabasco logo and a baseball cap.
+They released surveillance pictures that show the suspect wearing a red shirt with a Tabasco logo and a baseball cap.

-The Chase Bank location at 16750 East Quincy was robbed on Friday, July 28 around 6:00 p.m., according to the Aurora Police Department.
+The Chase Bank branch at 16750 E. Quincy Ave. was robbed about 6 p.m.
+Friday, the Aurora Police Department said.

 Investigators say the suspect demanded money with a note and then walked away from the bank.